say-yas/TDA-to-Dynamics/README.md

 ## Screenshot
 ![Project Screenshot](chaos.png)
 **Repository Overview**
-This repository accompanies the publication, _"Topological Data Analysis Application to Dynamical System Time Series and Images,"_ providing implementations of two scenarios that correspond to the research presented in the paper.
+This repository accompanies the publication, _"Topological Data Analysis Approach to Time Series and Shape Analysis of Dynamical System,"_ providing implementations of two scenarios that correspond to the research presented in the paper.
 Each scenario offers tools and instructions for analyzing dynamical systems using Topological Data Analysis (TDA) methods.

 ## Scenarios and Setup Instructions